AliElSaleh/RiftBuild/README.md

 ```make
 Icon someicon.ico # or path/to/icon/file.ico
 ```
-The fact that other build systems can't do this is fucking pathetic
+The fact that other build systems are unable to do this is fucking pathetic

 ---